Skip to content

 PiPiece

-A Raspberry Pi-based camera control system designed for astrophotography, featuring a web-based interface for controlling the Raspberry Pi HQ Camera.
+A Raspberry Pi-based camera control system for astrophotography and wildlife monitoring, featuring a web-based interface for the Raspberry Pi HQ Camera.

 PiPiece SystemPiPiece running on Raspberry Pi with HyperPixel4 touchscreen